Isaac Hasius Pocket Watch

-Harleem was a major watchmaking center in the Netherlands at the time this watch was made by Isaac Hasius (1669-1747).
-Hasius became free of the St. Luke's Corporation (where clockmakers belonged) in 1690 and was Master of the guild several times (Plomp).
-It is typical of the very high quality and intricate finishing that very early Dutch watches are known for.
-This example was acquired from Cogs & Pieces, a specialist dealer located in England.
+Harleem was a major watchmaking center in the Netherlands at the time this early watch was made by Isaac Hasius in about 1685.
+Hasius (1669-1747) became free of the St. Luke's Corporation (where clockmakers belonged) in 1690 and was Master of the guild several times (Plomp).
+The watch is typical of the very high quality and intricate finishing that early Dutch watches are known for.
+It was acquired from Cogs & Pieces, a specialist dealer located in England.
 Although there were a series of wars between England and the Dutch Republic during the 17th century, it appears that the borders were fairly fluid when it came to trade and work, and some makers had shops in both countries.
 What we think of today as an "early English” looking watch was aesthetically very similar to Dutch (and German) watches at this time.

 Dutch Watch by Hasius

 The foot is very unusually attached with 2 screws with the fusee winding arbor coming through at the neck.
-Only one other early maker used this design that I am aware of, Fromanteel.
+Early Fromanteel-signed watches have a similar design.
 The purpose of the two screws may have been to better control and adjust the tension on the balance.

 The champlevé dial and outer case was made by master silversmith Ken Rockwell.
 The dial replacing an arcaded enamel dial that itself replaced the original silver dial sometime around the mid-18th century.
 It was commonplace to upgrade silver dials to more fashionable and easier-to-read enamel dials at that time.
 Original very deep silver inner case (box) with 7-knuckle hinge is unmarked.
 47.5 mm (inner case).